andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - Time management is pain management.
 Distractions cost us time, and like all actions, they are spurred by the desire to escape discomfort. - Nir Eyal

 - Humans work best with others when can predict their behavior.
 Build trust by providing consistent experiences for others over time.
 Clear boundaries and responsibilities.
 Roles helps by defining expected behavior.

+- There is no capacity to get bored with the things we say to ourselves. - Sam Harris